rorydonaldson/obsidian-notes/Device Setup.md

 ## OpenAI/ChatGPT
 - Access can be granted by going to https://itselfservice.avivagroup.com/ --> system access request, and then searching for Generative AI

+## AWS
+- Run `aws-vault exec aviva-data-testing` to set the profile
+- Needs the proxies turned off